 A report for the World Health Organisation by Michael Jordan of Tufts University in Massachusetts tells of 40% resistance to one of the crucial drugs in the basic cocktail given to people in less economically developed countries.
 Resistance is widespread in Europe and North America, but people with HIV are moved on to newer drug combinations that are vastly more expensive.
 The basic regime in Africa costs $100 (£75) a year.
 Drug treatments in the US cost more than $20,000 a year.

 Jordan’s report shows that more than one-third (35.7%) of nearly 1,200 clinics reported regularly running out of at least one drug over the course of a year.
 If antiretroviral drugs are not taken consistently, the virus mutates, resistance develops and the drug will no longer work.
 It also found that one in five patients was lost to followup, so nobody knows whether they are being successfully treated.

 Funding for HIV is declining, in response to austerity measures, financial crises and the assumption that the epidemic is under control.
 A recent report from the Kaiser Family Foundation and UNAIDS said funding from donor governments fell last year for the first time in five years, from $8.6bn in 2014 to $7.5bn.

 Article | The Guardian Image | Supporters of the treatment action campaign march outside Aids conference in Durban, South Africa by Siyasanga Mbambani/GCIS/EPA

-express is New Zealand’s only LGBT+ magazine and website.
-Our goal is to continuously inform, support and strengthen the LGBT+ community New Zealand-wide by delving into relevant people, stories and events. express celebrated its 28 year anniversary in May 2019, making us the longest-running and only LGBT+ publication in New Zealand. express is your gay voice!
+express is New Zealand’s only LGBTQ+ magazine and website.
+Our goal is to continuously inform, support and strengthen the LGBTQ+ community New Zealand-wide by delving into relevant people, stories and events. express celebrated its 28 year anniversary in May 2019, making us the longest-running and only LGBTQ+ publication in New Zealand. express is your gay voice!